 Elsewhere, there’s a customizable X-Y joystick (in lieu of the traditional pitch and modulation wheels) and transport buttons that let you take full control of your DAW with the Impact GX Mini itself.
 The compact size makes it perfect to throw in your backpack so you can make heat on the go.
 (If you want an affordable, full-sized controller, check out our list of favorite MIDI keyboards under $300.)

 Looking for new sounds to play with your MIDI controller?
 Check out Arcade, the ultimate inspiration machine by Output, with fresh samples added every week.
-New users can try it now, free for 30 days.
+New users can try with a free trial.

 2. Audient iD4 MkII Audio Interface